(OR: WHAT I WISH I KNEW BEFORE….)

 Before you come to Japan, you might change a little money into yen (photo) to be safe, or more if you’ll be arriving on a weekend or a national holiday.
-But if you are using US dollars or Euros, you’d be smart to buy yen once in Japan (in contrast, in Australia it is probably better to buy yen before arrving in Japan).
+But if you are using US dollars or Euros, you’d be smart to buy yen once in Japan (in contrast, in Australia or the UK it is probably better to buy yen before arriving in Japan).
 Inside Japan they have a better exchange rate unless perhaps you are coming from an area with a lot of Japanese tourists or countries with a smaller economy than Japan.
 Buying yen in some countries can end up costing you from 6 yen from the newspaper rate to a whopping 30% commission!
-The Japanese airport bank is a bit higher than the rest of Japan but could be better than where you are from (see their current rates here and decide for yourself).
-The larger Japanese post offices are better still and can also change currencies at a rate that's a little better than a Japanese bank.
-Your best bet is to get yen from your ATM card at Citibank or any of their ATMs which are open 24 hrs. and are in major airports in Japan.
+The Japanese airport bank may be a bit higher than the rest of Japan but could be better than where you are from (see their current rates here or from Mizuho Bank or TCS and decide for yourself).
+Your best bet is to get yen from your ATM card at Citibank or any of their ATMs which are open 24 hrs and are in major airports in Japan.
 You can also go to any Japanese post office or 7-11 in the country and get Japanese yen through ATM cards in the Plus or Cirrus networks, credit cards issued by Visa International, MasterCard International, American Express, Discover, and Diners Club, plus debit cards in the Visa Electron or Maestro networks and a few others.
 Aside from these however, other cards will be virtually useless in Japan.
-Traveller's Checks give a slightly better exchange rate than cash but often you are made to wait a long time to get them cashed.
+Traveler’s Checks give a slightly better exchange rate than cash but often you are made to wait a long time to get them cashed.

 Be aware also that if you are taking more than $10,000 from the US (and about the same from many other countries) you are required by law to declare it (for the US, do a search for FinCEN Form 105) and if you take more than 1 million yen into Japan you are required to declare it on the Japanese Customs form you’ll get on the plane.

 Your airline may also have other regulations or surcharges such as cage type and weight, especially with regards to taking the pet with you in the cabin (PETC) or stowing it in the aircraft belly (AVIH), so be sure to contact them as early as possible before your flight.
 It may cost several hundred dollars to take your pet, plus some airlines have restrictions on taking pets in the summer and if you have multiple same day connections it may not be possible at all.
-For additional data or other animals, please go to the Japanese Consulate in New York, or the Japanese government’s quarantine page.
+For additional data or other animals, please check with the Japanese Embassy or nearest consulate, or the Japanese government’s quarantine page.
 Be aware though that in Japan most apartment owners do NOT allow cats and dogs.

 This depends on your nationality but those from English speaking or most European countries only need a passport valid for the next 90 days and a return ticket out of the country within that time.
 Full info is here.
 Also since November, 2007 every time a non-citizen enters Japan, getting fingerprinted and photographed is required.

 To work full-time in Japan, you first need to have at least a Bachelor’s degree in any field (or prove you have at least 10 years of experience in some industry), then find a company or school that agrees to hire you.
-You can apply for a visa in or out of Japan, but to change a landing permit into a work visa, with very few exceptions, you need to get it at a Japanese embassy or consulate outside of Japan.
-Many people come to Japan on a 90 day landing permit (in many countries now, the “tourist visa” is outmoded--also the Japanese Immigration may ask to see your air ticket to show that you don’t plan to illegally overstay your landing permit), find a company/school that will sponsor them for a visa, wait around 3 weeks to get a “Certificate of Eligibility”, then leave Japan to get the work visa, which is typically valid for 1-3 years.
-(Renewals can be done in Japan).
+You can apply for a visa in or out of Japan.
+Many people come to Japan on a 90 day landing permit (in many developed countries now, the “tourist visa” is outmoded–also the Japanese Immigration may ask to see your air ticket to show that you don’t plan to illegally overstay your landing permit), find a company/school that will sponsor them for a visa, wait around 3 weeks to get a “Certificate of Eligibility”, then get the work visa, which is typically valid for 1-3 years.
+If your landing permit expires before the visa is ready, you must leave the country to get the work visa.
 Most people fly to Korea for this.
-You can also get a Working Holiday Visa, if you’re Canadian, British, Australian, New Zealander, or German (no, Americans are not elgible).
+You can also get a Working Holiday Visa, if you’re Canadian, British, Australian, New Zealander, or German (no, Americans are not eligible).
 Some can work legally in some field (entertainer, chef, etc.) without a college degree but the rule of thumb is for a “specialist in humanities/international affairs” type of qualification, the government requires some type of Bachelor’s degree.
-One can also enroll in a language, martial arts, or other accredited school and get a student visa which allows you to work up to 20 hrs/week legally (there is a separate form from Immigration you’ll need to fill out).
+One can also enroll in a language, martial arts, or other accredited school and get a student visa which allows you to work up to 28 hrs/week legally (there is a separate form from Immigration you’ll need to fill out).
 To get a student visa however, many times the Immigration Dept. will demand that you have at least one million yen in a Japanese bank account, and to see your college diploma (the real one or certified copy, no photocopies).
-In either case, you will need a guarantor for your visa -- usually your company/school can act as one for you; if they won’t, you’ll need someone (often they’ll demand he be a Japanese man) with a stable job and salary who’ll be one for you.
+In either case, you will need a guarantor for your visa — usually your company/school can act as one for you; if they won’t, you’ll need someone (often they’ll demand he be a Japanese man) with a stable job and salary who’ll be one for you.
 Your new cute girlfriend or that cool dude you hang out with will not be acceptable.

 The only other viable legal options to work in Japan are through a spouse visa by marrying a Japanese, or a dependent visa by being married to a foreigner in Japan who is legally working full time.

-If you think you’ll be travelling a lot around the country to look for work or go sightseeing, an excellent idea would be to get a Japan Rail Pass which allows you to go on any JR train in the country for one price paid up front.
-You must get the pass before going to Japan and it’s also good for the bullet trains (except the fastest like the Nozomi).
-The price may look high but transportation in general is high in Japan and you can see the costs you’ll otherwise have to pay on the Hyperpedia rail fare calculator.
-If you are only staying in one area then a regional pass is also available, and some may be purchased after arriving in Japan, plus (given some restrictions) multiple passes can be bought.
+If you think you’ll be traveling a lot around the country to look for work or go sightseeing, an excellent idea may be to get a Japan Rail Pass which allows you to go on any JR route in the country for one price paid up front.
+Many cheaper regional rail passes also exist.
+You can get the pass cheaper before going to Japan (but from Mar 2017 you can get it in Japan at bigger airports and major train stations, costing around 15% more) and it’s also good for the bullet trains (except the fastest like the Nozomi or Mizuho).
+The price may look high but transportation in general is high in Japan and you can see the costs you’ll otherwise have to pay on the Hyperdia rail fare calculator.
+If you are only staying in one area or traveling very slowly, then a regional pass or series of them make be better, and most may be purchased after arriving in Japan, plus (given some restrictions) multiple passes can be bought.
 Check the options in the JR Group companies at the bottom of the rail pass page.

-Watch out for peak travel periods as well -- the end of the year, August, and “Golden Week” (the end of April and the first week of May) are usually jammed with passengers and prices are double or worse.
+Watch out for peak travel periods as well — the start/end of the year, August, and “Golden Week” (the end of April and the first week of May) are usually jammed with passengers and prices for air fare and hotels may be double or worse.

 For those of you considering teaching English in Japan (EFL, or sometimes called ESL), please refer to Secrets on Teaching English in Japan.
 The links list at the bottom also have a lot of useful information.